Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Tying all of Princeton’s study materials together, and guiding you through the study protocols, is their digital platform.
 Much like Blueprint’s user interface, maneuvering through the online portal is a breeze, and the navigation bar at the top smoothly guides you through the various resources and study materials in an easy and understandable manner.
 While not as sleek or modern as Blueprint’s, the overall user interface is nevertheless visually appealing and easy to use.

 The true heart of Princeton’s MCAT prep course is its classroom component.
 It is almost overwhelming in its scope and content.
-With the Ultimate and 510+ packages you get a whopping 123 hours of live classroom instruction, and with their 515+ Immersion program an incredible 195 hours of live classroom work.
+With the Essentials and 510+ packages you get a whopping 123 hours of live classroom instruction, and with their 515+ Immersion program an incredible 195 hours of live classroom work.

 Further, the live instruction is not just with one instructor, but, from a team of 4-6 subject matter experts who are also MCAT specialists.
 Our 5 instructors were all very professional, friendly, extremely knowledgeable and totally invested in every one of their students’ success.
 The instructors also made themselves available for questions and comments during breaks, and had no problem spending some 1-on-1 time answering my numerous questions.
 Overall, we found the quality and sheer quantity of Princeton’s live instruction to be well above and beyond its competitors; and makes for an invaluable learning experience that is well worth the investment.

 Both Blueprint and Princeton Review offer excellent MCAT prep courses, and the decision of which course may be best for you may prove difficult.
 Ultimately, we believe it boils down to the type of learning environment that best suits your learning preference.
 To assist in this decision making process our recommendations in a few specific curriculum criteria areas follow.